ONSdigital/census-rm-qid-batch-runner/README.md

 ### Run in Kubernetes

 #### Prerequisites
-The generate print files script needs a GCS bucket named `<PROJECT_ID>-<queue name>-queue-dump-files` in the project GCloud pointing at and bucket get/object create permissions.
+The generate print files script needs a GCS bucket named `<PROJECT_ID>-queue-dump-files` in the project GCloud pointing at and bucket get/object create permissions.
 To set this up:

 1. Navigate to the storage section in the GCP web UI
-1. Click create bucket and name it `<PROJECT_ID>-<queue name>-queue-dump-files`, set the `Default storage class` to `Regional` and then the location to `europe-west2`
+1. Click create bucket and name it `<PROJECT_ID>-queue-dump-files`, set the `Default storage class` to `Regional` and then the location to `europe-west2`
 1. In the new bucket, go to the permissions tab and edit the permissions of the `compute@...` service account to include `Storage Legacy Bucket Reader` and `Storage Object Creator`.

 Obviously, also needs Rabbit running.